Logo of the The Poor Swiss

 • Expensive for large operations

-Yuh is a digital bank created by a collaboration between PostFinance and Swissquote.
+Yuh is a digital bank owned by Swissquote.
 It is entirely digital, and since no offices are available, everything is done on the mobile app.
 These two digital bank accounts have much in common.

 However, there are a few places where they differ: